 Cuatro Corridos will be featured in the inaugural season of the Ent Center for the Arts at UCCS, with partial support from the National Endowment for the Arts.
 The performance will feature the original team members, Susan Narucki, Aleck Karis, Ayano Kataoka and Pablo Gomez, with technical direction by David Espiritu.
-In addition, a public forum on the reality of human trafficking is planned.
-Stay tuned for more information.
+For information and tickets.

 Originally developed at the University of California at San Diego, the chamber opera, Cuatro Corridos returned for one performance only in the Conrad Presbys Concert Hall on Wednesday, January 13, 2016 at 7 p.m.

 Cuatro Corridos is one of many international events taking place during January, 2016, designated worldwide as Human Trafficking Awareness Month.
 Since its premiere in May 2013, the opera has traveled to Los Angeles, Dallas, Albuquerque, Amherst (MA), Tijuana, Guadalajara and Mexico City.
 The San Diego performance marked the thirteenth performance of the opera since its premiere in 2013.

 Cuatro Corridos was performed at the Guadalajara International Book Fair/Feria Internacional del Libro de Guadalajara on November 30, 2015 at 9 p.m. in the Teatro Diana, one of Guadalajara's premiere cultural performing arts venues.
 Over one thousand people were in attendance.

 The Guadalajara International Book Fair is the most important book fair in the Spanish speaking world and is second only to the Frankfurt International Book Fair in its size and scope.
 Cuatro Corridos was one of several special performing arts events presented by the conference.